-9.2.22 IPSET\SDP
+9.2.24 IPSET\SDP

-Table 64 shows the parameter IDs in the IPSET\SDP parameter set.
-This parameter set is used to send receive SDP content in the SIP third party call control (3PCC) mode.
-This parameter set is not used in first party call control (1PCC) mode.
+Table 67 shows the parameter IDs in the IPSET\SDP parameter set.
+The parameter IDs are used to send and receive SDP content.

 Parameter blocks that contain the IPSET\SDP set ID are valid only in specific Global Call APIs: